sentinel-hub/sentinelhub-js/DatasetsInfo.md

 # Dataset information

+Most important info is Period / orbit time which is used for finding flyover times of orbits over a chosen area.
-- most important info: Period a.k.a. orbit time (time in which the satellite makes 1 circle around the Earth)
+Orbit time is the time in which the satellite makes 1 circle around the Earth (or in the missions with 2 satellites, half the circle around the Earth as both satellites travel on the same track).

 # Copernicus

+Copernicus missions consist of 1 or 2 satellites.
+In mission with 2 satellites, the satellites are approximately 180° apart.
+In that case the orbit time needs to be halfed as both satellites are traveling on (almost) the same track.

 ## Sentinel-1

-2 satellites: Sentinel-1A, Sentinel-1B
+Consists of 2 satellites: Sentinel-1A, Sentinel-1B

 - 1 satellite:
   - Orbital cycle: 12 days